 A Distinguished History of Saving Little Hearts

-During the 1960s, Nicklaus Children's Hospital, formerly Miami Children's Hospital, became the first facility in Florida to perform pediatric open-heart surgery.
+During the 1960s, Nicklaus Children's Hospital became the first facility in Florida to perform pediatric open-heart surgery.
 Over the years, the hospital has continued to build on this tradition of leadership and excellence in children's cardiology.

 In 1995, Nicklaus Children's Hospital, recruited top cardiac physicians and surgeons in pediatric cardiology to oversee new services that included Florida’s first dedicated Cardiac Intensive Care Unit, a state-of-the-art Interventional Cardiac Catheterization Program, and, later, a Clinical Research Program and Electrophysiology Program.